Alecerzea/OS-Install-Scripts/README.md

 Note that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.

-Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience with the need of a VM), mostly to work with Davinci Resolve and Affinity.
+Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience without the need of a VM), mostly to work with Davinci Resolve and Affinity.
 I undertand people would like to play games like Valorant or Warzone, but since they have kernel-level anticheat, it's kinda impossible to run them on linux or in a Windows-KVM without getting Banned xd, I personally like to play them on my PS5.

 # Linux Config